Shihab-Sabbir/Your-Car-Clent/README.md

 - Independent dashboard for admin, seller and buyer.
 - Admin can verify a seller , can remove seller or buyer.
-- Seller can add products.
+- Seller can add product and remove his product.
-- Buyer can buy products or add products in own wishlist.
+- Buyer can buy products or add products in own wishlist and can remove item from order and wish list.
 - Buyer can pay for product using Stripe payment gateway.
+- Buyer can ask question about product at product details page.
 - Manual and social login using Firebase authentication.
 - User password Retrieving in case of necessity.
 - Image zoom view.